Put your career in gear.

 If you love things that move, this is your program.
 At Waterloo, you’ll develop the skills you need to design everything from switches to spacecraft.

 You’ll get a broad foundation in all aspects of mechanical design: mechanics, power, control, and manufacturing.
-You’ll also learn to lead large, multidisciplinary teams, solve problems, and come up with high-impact innovations.
+You’ll also learn to lead large, multidisciplinary teams, solve problems, come up with high-impact innovations, and have the chance to apply it all to real work experiences in co-op.

 Where you use those skills is up to you.
 Mechanical engineers work in all kinds of fields, constantly looking for ways to make machinery faster, lighter, cleaner, and more reliable.

-And with 2 years of career-relevant experience on your résumé by the time you graduate, you’ll definitely impress potential employers.
+And with two years of career-relevant experience on your résumé by the time you graduate, you’ll definitely impress potential employers.

 Mechanical Engineering admission requirements